our donors

 Jerry Wittenmyer served in churches in California, Washington, and Canada.
 He was the Associational Missionary for the Capilano Baptist Association in Canada and the Mt.
 Baker Baptist Association in Washington.

-Jerry and Osa Marie retired to Seattle where they had a home.
+Jerry and Osa Marie retired to Seattle.
 After a few years, they relocated to Springhill, Florida to be near their daughter due to some health issues both of them were experiencing.

-The Wittenmyer Scholarship Endowment Fund distributed funds to the Northwest Baptist Foundation for their scholarship program.
+The Wittenmyer Scholarship Endowment Fund distributed funds to the Northwest Baptist Foundation for the scholarship program.
 The Wittenmyers also contributed to the Northwest Baptist Convention’s Children’s Ministry Endowment Fund.

 [1] Northwest Southern Baptists, 1884 – 1998, Northwest Baptist Historical Society of the Northwest Baptist Convention, 1998, Pgs.
 269-270.